What Is a Distressed Property?

+The most common type of distressed properties are foreclosures.
 The foreclosure process begins when the owner has failed to make payments for several months, and the lender is taking the necessary steps to repossess the house.
 Investors also commonly purchase homes in pre-foreclosure, which means that the owner has missed a few payments but not enough to begin the formal foreclosure process (which is usually 3 – 6 months after the first missed payment).
 When a home is facing or currently in foreclosure, owners are typically willing to make a deal to avoid ruining their credit.

 Real estate owned or REO properties are those that have already gone into foreclosure and been repossessed by the bank.
 The bank will first attempt to auction it off, but if no one bids on it, it will remain on their balance sheets until they find a buyer.
 As a result, REO properties are usually sold at a steep discount.
 But good deals tend to go quickly, so there may be a reason the property didn’t sell at auction.
 However, if you’re planning to do a gut renovation anyway and just need a cheap home in a particular location, REO properties are a smart bet.